pikesley/station-clock/README.md

 The screen is just about 10 Lego studs by 10 Lego studs, so with the Pi mounted, I worked out where I could attach some bits of the Nimuno, attached the Nimuno stud-side-up to a Lego scaffold to keep it all in the right place, and stuck it down.

-I will take some pictures of this tomorrow.
+This would work much better if I took some pictures wouldn't it?